 are now two distinct packages.

-Bases are defined by adding the base:
+Bases are defined by adding the base

 keyword to a snap’s snapcraft.yaml followed by the base name.

-For example, to specify core 18, use the following:
+For example, to specify core20

-base: core18
+base: core20

-To specify core, use the following
+, use the following

-base: core
+base: core22

 The base snap mounts itself as the root filesystem within your snap such that when your application runs, the base’s library paths are searched directly after the paths for your specific snap.

-But much like choosing a distribution base for a project or server, the best base for an application is dependent on an application’s requirements.
-If there are specific dependencies that cannot be easily met with core18
+is the currently recommended base for the majority of snaps.
+But much like choosing a distribution base for a project or server, the best base for an application is dependent on an application’s requirements and which plugins or extensions a base supports.
+If there are specific dependencies that cannot be easily met with core22

 then core20

-are valid and supported alternatives.
+is a valid and supported alternative.

 Base support was added with the release of Snapcraft 3.
 As noted above, snaps created before this, and snaps not using the base: